thinkst/canarytokens-docs/docs/guide/getting-started.md

 ## What memo should I use

 Over time, if you are using Canarytokens correctly, you will deploy thousands of them all over the place.
 Make sure that your Reminder is descriptive, and will be self-describing.
-Nothing sucks more than having a token fire an alert that reads “test" - and not knowing where you placed it.
+Nothing sucks more than having a Canarytoken fire an alert that reads “test" - and not knowing where you placed it.

 ## Production Usage